FatFriedFish/SegNetForECE285/README.md

 ### Code organizaiton

-  folder: history_files     --Containing the files of previous versions.
+  folder  history_files     --Containing the files of previous versions.

   file:   Data_saving.ipynb --Modifying the Cityscapes dataset as needed.
 More details are written in the file.